Safety Management, Analytics & System Integration Division

 SASO History

-Since its inception in 2002, the SASO PO has worked to develop and implement a comprehensive, integrated system safety approach to the oversight of all aviation entities.
+Since its inception in 2002, the SASO Branch has worked to develop and implement a comprehensive, integrated system safety approach to the oversight of all aviation entities.
 SAS, a SASO product, is designed to create a single oversight tool for FS where all work can be planned, tracked, and resourced based on the principles of data-supported RBDM and Risk-Based Resource Targeting (RBRT).
 The RBRT process employs a standardized, data-supported, risk-based methodology to assist in establishing work priorities and allocating resources.
 The objective of SAS is to transform FS and the aviation industry to a national standard of system safety based on SMS principles.

 This work is in alignment with International Civil Aviation Organization (ICAO) Safety and Recommended Practices (SARPs) regarding implementing a system safety approach for civil aviation authorities in its member states.
 As FS continually upgrades and expands SAS, it continues to support ICAO’s SARPs.

-What work does the SASO PO do?
+What work does the SASO Branch do?

 - Business Process Re-Engineering (BPR) – Support the redesign of current processes using cross-functional teams who integrate system safety principles within these redesigned processes and is available to assist all AVS Lines of Business to meet their business needs.